palmerlab/behaviour_box/README.md

 #### --trials [TRIALS [TRIALS ...]]

-durations to run on each trial
+stimulus durations to run on each trial.
+That is, the duration of the stimulus pulse.

 #### -lt LICKTHRES, --lickThres LICKTHRES